neruti-developers/neruti-demo2-dl4j/README.md

 *Austin Goh*  - austin@neruti.com

 ---
 ***Disclaimer*** *This repo is provided as it-is.
-You can visit our [community](https://gitter.im/neruti-deeplearning/demo2-discussion) to look for people who succeeded to perform a proper classification and their rate of classification*
+Please visit our [community](https://gitter.im/neruti-deeplearning/demo2-discussion) to connect with people who succeeded to perform classification and their rate of classification*

 Enjoy,
 *Austin (zhao yang)*